 Food is more than sustenance.
 Eating well feeds your body, soul, and brain.
-In fact, what you eat can significantly affect your mental health, and even decrease depression, researchers advise.
+In fact, what you eat can significantly affect your mental health, and even decrease symptoms of depression according to researchers.
 The reality is though, no matter how clean you eat, nutrient deficient soil, pollution and imported food have resulted in a nationwide shortage of nutrients.
-So how can ensure that you feed your brain?
-Supplements.

-These supplements have been proven potent in reducing depressive symptoms in clinical trials and are our favourites for nurturing both mind and mood.
+The following supplements have been proven potent in reducing depressive symptoms in clinical trials, and are our favourites for nurturing both mind and mood.

 - Omega 3 for a happier mind.
 Nations who eat more fish than others tend to be less depressed, and it’s no coincidence.
-Omega 3 (found in oily fish) is made up of polyunsaturated fatty acids (PUFAs).
-There are two main types – DHA (docosaheaenoic acid) and EPA (eicosapentaenoic acid) – that are thought to reduce inflammation in the neural tissues, which has been linked to mental health disorders.
+Omega 3 (found in oily fish) is thought to affect the brain positively due to its anti-inflammatory properties and its ability to interact with mood related molecules in the brain.
+The two key fatty acids responsible for these mechanisms are DHA (docosaheaenoic acid) and EPA (eicosapentaenoic acid).
 DHA also has antioxidant effects, helping reduce oxidative stress.
-Our practitioners’ favourite is Vital Nutrients’ Ultra Pure Fish Oil 700.
-Packing a powerful anti-inflammatory and antioxidant punch, this supplement ensures you get a therapeutic dose of DHA and EPA. .

 - B vitamins are also responsible for building neurotransmitters which regulate motor control, mood and stress levels.
-They decrease inflammation and ensure the brain has enough energy to function properly.
+They also help ensure the brain has enough energy to function properly.
 B vitamins support the nervous system and oxygen transfer from red blood cells to other cells, helping lift and maintain mood.
-Our practitioners love B Supreme by Designs for Health.

-- Probiotic treatments are proven to reduce depressive symptoms in those with mild to moderate depression.
+- Probiotics are proven to reduce depressive symptoms in those with mild to moderate depression.
 This makes sense given that our gut is our second brain: mental health conditions and dysfunction in the gut microbiome are linked.
-When it comes to a good probiotic, look no further than Ther-biotic by Klaire Labs.
-Klaire Labs’ innovative InTactic technology ensures that the probiotic isn’t destroyed in the stomach acid, optimising delivery of good bacteria throughout the intestinal tract.
-This probiotic is sure to provide strength when you need it most.

 Will supplements cure my depression?